 4.10 Is courageous and believes in better.

-4.11 Understanding of budget planning, monitoring and control management (e.g., Key Stage or subject area)
+4.11 Understanding of budget planning, monitoring and control management (e.g: Key Stage or subject area)

 4.12 Demonstrates an ability to think strategically – initiating planning, monitoring and evaluation processes to support continuous school improvement.